feylikurds/Example-of-remove-background/README.md

-# Example of remove background using deep-learning.
+# Example of remove background using machine/deep-learning.

 ![Screenshot](result.png)